 Part B has a monthly premium and an annual deductible.
 Once the deductible is met, you’ll also be responsible for 20 percent coinsurance toward the cost of your care.

 Prescription drug coverage is available through a private insurer.
 This is referred to as Medicare Part D.

 You can purchase Part D separately with Medicare, or get a Medicare Advantage plan that includes prescription drug coverage.

-There are three types of Medicare supplemental plans available with original Medicare in Wisconsin:
+Medigap plans are different in Wisconsin than they are in other states.
+Wisconsin Medigap plans do not have the letter names.
+Wisconsin mandates three types of Medicare supplemental plans available with original Medicare in Wisconsin:

 - Medigap.
 This type of plan helps cover costs for parts A and B. Some plans have higher cost-sharing, higher deductibles, or out-of-pocket maximums.
 You can use Medigap with in- and out-of-network providers.

 - Medicare SELECT.
 This is supplemental insurance that covers parts A and B costs as long as you go to a provider in the plan’s network.

 - Medicare Cost.
 Basic and enhanced policy options pay for your costs.
 Plans include a provider network and are only available if you live in the plan’s area.